johnridesabike/bikewalklife/posts/2021/08/pedal-power-with-pattie-a-newsletter-by-the-creator-of-traveling-at-the-speed-of-bike.md

 ---
 date: 2021-08-26T07:30:32-04:00
-tags:
-- Pattie Baker
-- Traveling at the Speed of Bike
 draft: false
 title: Pedal Power with Pattie, a newsletter by the creator of Traveling at the Speed of Bike